Tag Archives: kill

 Do they work?

-Why are these companies still in business if their products don’t kill mosquitoes?
+Why are these companies still in business?

 2. Sometimes due to sudden and extended drought conditions, mosquito populations plummet.
-Again, people might not appreciate that the lack of water is preventing mosquitoes from completing their life cycle and will mistakenly attribute the drop to yeast-and-sugar devices they deployed around their yards.
+Again, people might not appreciate that the lack of water is preventing mosquitoes from completing their life cycle and will mistakenly attribute the drop to yeast-and-sugar devices they have deployed around their yards.

 3. Many of the companies encourage homeowners to hang the tubes before the start of the mosquito season.
 It might seem to some that the tubes are keeping the mosquitoes at bay but in reality it’s because the mosquito season hasn’t started.